-Controller deadzone is the amount your stick can move before it’s recognized in game, the bigger the deadzone the more the stick can move before it registers an input.
-A low deadzone is more responsive, a subtle touch will result in an input, there’s a flip side, if your controller is a little worn or the sticks are a little loose it could lead to drift.
-Larger deadzones trade off responsiveness to avoid accidental inputs.
+Controller deadzone is the amount your control stick can move before it’s recognized in game.
+The bigger the deadzone the more the stick can move before it registers an input.
+A low deadzone is more responsive, a subtle touch will result in an input, on the flip side, if your controller is a little worn or the sticks are a little loose it could lead to drift.
+Larger deadzones trade off slower responsiveness to avoid accidental inputs.

 Optimal deadzone in Fortnite